laqieer/IDArling/README.md

   It is not the case but if it were, only bookmarks would be missing and all the other contents from the IDBs would still be sane.

+Note that some of the issues have been marked as "won't fix" and closed as atm we don't think they are worth fixing but feel free to add comments if you disagree.

 # Thanks

 This project is inspired by [Sol[IDA]rity](https://solidarity.re/).
 It started